jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-look-aside.md

-This guide walks you through building a simple Spring Boot application using [Spring’s Cache Abstraction](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache) backed by VMware GemFire as the caching provider for Look-Aside Caching.
+This guide walks you through building a simple Spring Boot application using [Spring’s Cache Abstraction](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache) backed by [vmware-gemfire-name] as the caching provider for Look-Aside Caching.

 It is assumed that the reader is familiar with the Spring *programming model*.
-No prior knowledge of Spring’s *Cache Abstraction* or VMware GemFire is required to utilize caching in your Spring Boot applications.
+No prior knowledge of Spring’s *Cache Abstraction* or [vmware-gemfire-name] is required to utilize caching in your Spring Boot applications.

 Let’s begin.

 Refer to the <a
 href="../index.html#geode-caching-provider-look-aside-caching">Look-Aside
 Caching</a> section in the <a
-href="../index.html#geode-caching-provider">Caching with VMware
-GemFire</a> chapter in the reference documentation for more information.
+href="../index.html#geode-caching-provider">Caching with [vmware-gemfire-name]</a> chapter in the reference documentation for more information.

 <div id="index-link" class="paragraph">